Mathematics Courses (MA)

 332 Topics in Geometry—Not regularly scheduled.
 Prerequisite: MA 202; or permission of the instructor.

-341 Probability (4 credits; Fall): This is a study of combinatorics, discrete and continuous random variables of one and two dimensions, expectations, commonly used probability models, and normal approximation.
+341 Probability This is a study of combinatorics, discrete and continuous random variables of one and two dimensions, expectations, commonly used probability models, and normal approximation.
 Co-requisite: MA 203.

-342 Mathematical Statistics I (4 credits; Spring): This is a study of sampling theory, sampling distribution, confidence intervals, hypothesis testing, linear regression and related topics.
+342 Mathematical Statistics I This is a study of sampling theory, sampling distribution, confidence intervals, hypothesis testing, linear regression and related topics.
 Prerequisite: MA 341.

-343 Mathematical Statistics II (4 credits; Fall): This continuation of MA 342 includes regression models, time series, analysis of variance (ANOVA) and multivariate analysis of variance (MANOVA).
+343 Mathematical Statistics II This continuation of MA 342 includes regression models, time series, analysis of variance (ANOVA) and multivariate analysis of variance (MANOVA).
 It employs the SAS programming language.
 Prerequisite: MA 342.

-352 Differential Equations (4 credits; Spring): This in-depth examination of theory and methods of solution of differential equations includes computer utilization and applications.
+352 Differential Equations This in-depth examination of theory and methods of solution of differential equations includes computer utilization and applications.
 Prerequisite: MA 203.

-361 The Mathematical Theory of Interest (4 credits; Spring even years): This course uses a problem-solving approach to introduce students to the mathematical theory and practice of interest.
+361 The Mathematical Theory of Interest This course uses a problem-solving approach to introduce students to the mathematical theory and practice of interest.
 Much of the class time is spent solving problems similar in scope and level of difficulty to those in the actuarial exam on Mathematical Finance.
 The course covers the measurement of interest; equations of value; annuities, yield rates, amortization schedules and sinking funds; bonds and other securities; and recent, practical applications.
 Prerequisite: MA 202.

-362 Derivatives Markets (3 credits, Spring even years): This is an introduction to the mathematics and finance necessary to understand financial derivatives.
+362 Derivatives Markets (3-4 credits) This is an introduction to the mathematics and finance necessary to understand financial derivatives.
 Co-requisite: MA 361 Mathematical Theory of Interest.

 389 Independent Study: In this individualized study in a selected area, suggested topics include real variable (construction of the real numbers, metric spaces, properties of Reimann and Lebesque integrals), topology (introduction to the theory of topological spaces), advanced topics in graph and theory.
 Prerequisites: Senior standing and permission of the Chair.

-490 Mathematics Capstone (1 credit): Mathematics majors must complete a substantial research project to satisfy Arcadia University's Capstone requirement.
-Prerequisites: Students must also register concurrently for MA 330, MA 342, or MA 352.
-Junior or senior standing is required or permission of the Department Chair.
+490 Mathematics Capstone In this course, students will develop their writing, research, and presentation skills, culminating in a substantial research project to satisfy Arcadia University's Capstone requirement.
+Prerequisites: Junior or senior standing is required or permission of the Department Chair.
 Also, a 2.0 major GPA is required, and a 2.2 major GPA is highly recommended.